-172 BROADCAST JOURNALISM
+BROADCAST JOURNALISM 172

 Students enrolled in Broadcast Journalism will gain first-hand experience in the functional and creative aspects of television production.
 Working both behind the scenes and on camera, in the studio and on location, students will be trained in pre-production planning, camera, studio set-up, lighting, filming, editing, and storage of footage.
 They will learn how to write and deliver the newscast, interviews, public service announcements, sportscasts, editorials, and the live report.
 Students will learn journalistic principles as the foundation of their news-gathering procedure, establishing the proper channels of how to tell a story.
 They will be taught to understand their immediate surroundings and begin to understand the narratives that lie among them.
 This course is open to all students.
+Students enrolled in Broadcast Journalism will gain first-hand experience in the functional and creative aspects of television production.
+Working both behind the scenes and on camera, in the studio and on location, students will be trained in pre-production planning, camera and teleprompter use, studio set-up and seating, lighting, filming, editing, and storage of footage.
+They will learn how to write and deliver the newscast, interviews, public service announcements, sportscasts, editorials, and the live report.
+Co-taught by Hanover Community Access Television staff, the course allows students to participate in bringing their news and interests to viewers in and beyond the Hanover public schools.
+This course is open to all grade levels and emphasizes students' learning expectations regarding speaking, reading, writing, collaboration, and civic responsibility.

-History and Social Studies
+Traditional Pathways for History and Social Studies